 4. Evaluating the trials

-The trials will be evaluated drawing on information from 3 different perspectives:
+The trials were considered against 3 different perspectives:

 - opinions from the mobile industry on the technical and corporate implications of introducing such a system